nickbrandt/GitLab/doc/api/project_vulnerabilities.md

 | `finding_id`        | integer or string | yes        | The ID of a Vulnerability Finding from which the new Vulnerability will be created
                                          |

-The rest of the attributes of a newly created Vulnerability are populated from its source Vulnerability Finding or with their default values:
+The other attributes of a newly created Vulnerability are populated from its source Vulnerability Finding, or with these default values:

 | Attribute    | Value                                                 |
 |--------------|-------------------------------------------------------|